 - Social Security benefits in some cases.

-The IRS offers safe harbor guidelines to help you avoid underpayment penalties.
-For example, you’re in the clear if you pay 90 percent of the tax bill you’ll owe for 2020.
-But if you have no idea how much you’ll earn this year, you can pay 100 percent of your 2019 tax bill to protect yourself from owing penalties and interest.
+The IRS, however, offers safe harbor guidelines to help you avoid underpayment penalties.
+For example, you’re in the clear if your withholdings pay 90 percent of the tax bill you’ll owe for 2021.
+But if you have no idea how much you’ll earn next year, you can pay 100 percent of your 2020 tax bill to protect yourself from owing penalties and interest.

-Form 1040-ES helps you work out your estimated taxes and provides vouchers to send along with your estimated tax amounts if you opt to pay by check or money order.
-Tax preparation software or your tax accountant can do the calculations for you.
-To determine how much you owe, check the income claimed and deductions taken on the previous year’s federal tax return to see if it will be comparable in 2020.
+Form 1040-ES helps you figure your estimated taxes and provides vouchers to send along with your estimated tax amounts if you opt to pay by check or money order.
+Tax preparation software or your accountant can do the calculations for you.
+To determine how much you owe, check the income claimed and deductions taken on the previous year’s federal tax return to see if it will be comparable in the current year.

-Don’t forget to note if you’ve applied your previous year’s tax refund to this year’s taxes.
+Don’t forget to check if you’ve applied your previous year’s tax refund to this year’s taxes.

 High earners, defined as those making $150,000 or more if single or married filing jointly ($75,000 if married filing separately), should pay 110 percent of last year’s tax liability to meet safe harbor rules.